Introduction

 rustup toolchain install nightly --component rust-docs

-Components can be added to an already-installed toolchain with the rustup component
+Components can be added to an already-installed toolchain with the rustup component command:

 rustup component add rust-docs

-To make it easier to choose which components are installed, rustup
+To make it easier to choose which components are installed, rustup has the

 concept of "profiles" which provide named groupings of different components.